louisyeee/Algeo02-20063/README.md

 # Algeo02-20063

-Kompresiana is a website for image compression using SVD (Singular Value Decomposition) algorithm
+Kompresiana is a website for image compression using SVD (Singular Value Decomposition) algorithm.
+This project is made for IF2123 Aljabar Linier dan Geometri by: <br>

+**Kelompok 50 Kompresiana** <br>
 13520063 - Louis Yanggara <br>
 13520071 - Wesly Giovano <br>
 13520076 - Claudia <br>